rackerlabs/csi-marconi/README.rst

 Setting up the Load Generators
 ------------------------------

 #.
 Install tsung in all the machines.
-(See Section Installing Tsung from Source).
+(See Section: Installing Tsung from Source).
    One of the machines will be the controller, & the rest will be workers.
 #.
 Enable ssh connection with no passphrase, between all the machines.
 #.
 Update the /etc/hosts in all the machines, to point to the other tsung machines.